Relationship as Tapas

 Can I be more diligent, more creative, more cooperative?

-Having a teacher, or a personal spiritual ally, or mentor, should not be underestimated.
+Having a teacher, a mentor, or a spiritual ally, should not be underestimated.
 It's healing, empowering, uplifting, and grounding.

-Another essential relationship for health is to belong to a group of like-minded individuals who are on the same, or a similar, path as you are.
+Another Yogic Lifestyle relationship is being in a group of like-minded individuals who are on the same, or a similar, path as you are.

 Group support has shown to be critical in cancer recovery, addiction treatment, and violence prevention.

-There are many of them all around.
-Look into different yoga communities.
+There are many such groups and communities all around.
+Look into different yoga or spiritual centers.
 Check out different healing centers.
-It has to feel right to you.
+It must feel right to you.
 It must feel like home.

 Yoga community of like-minded spiritual seekers is called Yoga Sangha.
 If you can't find a Yoga Sangha in your area, create your own.